Fellow Membership Programme

 • What does the UNU-BIOLAC fellowship cover?

-UNU-BIOLAC’s funds are a unique amount of USD 3,000 to be spent by the fellow for all research activity needs: air ticket, lodging, food, and transportation, among others.
+UNU-BIOLAC’s funds are a fixed amount of USD 4,000 (3-month fellowships) to be spent by the fellow for all research activity needs: air ticket, lodging, food, and transportation, among others.
 The fellow will also be provided with health insurance for the duration of the fellowship.

 • When will I receive my fellowship funding?